Student Responsibility for Catalog Changes

 - Retaliatory action taken by a responding individual or allied third party directed at an individual, group or any College representative.

-- Abuse of or interference with the conduct process including, but not limited to: falsification, misrepresentation, concealing or destroying of any information related to a conduct case, attempting to discourage or influence another persons’ participation or use of the conduct process, failure to comply with the sanctions imposed as a result of the conduct process or harassment (verbal, physical, electronic) and/or intimidation of any member(s) of the conduct proceeding prior to, during or following a conduct case.
+- Abuse of or interference with the Student Conduct process including, but not limited to: falsification, misrepresentation, concealing or destroying of any information related to a conduct case, attempting to discourage or influence another persons’ participation or use of the conduct process, failure to comply with the sanctions imposed as a result of the conduct process or harassment, influencing and/or intimidation of any member(s) of the conduct proceeding prior to, during or following a conduct case.

-Campus visitors are expected to adhere to the same conduct expectations of the College community including civil, respectful and safe behaviors.
-NICC reserves the right to contact law enforcement officers to immediately remove anyone from College property who is deemed a threat to campus safety and security or who is disruptive to the learning and teaching environment.
-Such individuals will not be permitted to re-enter College property and will be notified in writing about the duration of their exclusion from the College property.
+Visitors are expected to adhere to the same conduct expectations of the College community including civil, respectful and safe behaviors.
+NICC reserves the right to contact law enforcement officers to immediately remove anyone from College property who is disruptive to the learning environment and/or College processes, unauthorized occupation of College property, or deemed a threat Such individuals will not be permitted to re-enter College property and will be notified in writing about the duration of their exclusion from the College property.

 Violations of the Law